Training Needs Analysis Benefits: Why is TNA so important?

 Without a correctly executed TNA, trainees may receive a generic, off-the-shelf programme that might not address their needs.

-What are the Benefits of a Training Needs Analysis?
+Benefits of Training Needs Analysis

 Through the process of carrying out a TNA, both the trainer and client have an opportunity to communicate about what is required from the training, and what is achievable.